tonyday567/numhask/readme.md

 - `numhask-prelude` numhask + [protolude](https://hackage.haskell.org/package/protolude)
 - `numhask-array` n-dimensional arrays with type-level size

-There is also some performance analytics in `numhask-bench` and `numhask-graph` produces the above chart.
+There is also some performance analytics in `numhask-bench` and `numhask` produces the above chart.

 numhask
 ---